babelouest/glewlwyd/OAUTH2.md

-# Glewlwyd OAuth 2 endpoints spceifications
+# Glewlwyd OAuth 2 endpoints specifications

 This document is intended to describe Glewlwyd oauth 2 implementation.